1000 GIS Applications & Uses

 690. Coral Reef Conservation – Understanding the present state of coral reefs through mapping to better understand future deterioration.

-695. Marine Bioregional Plans – Protecting the marine resources by dividing the coasts of Australia in four geographical pieces.
+695. Marine Bioregional Plans – Protecting the marine resources by dividing the coasts of Australia into four geographical pieces.

 696. General Bathymetric Chart of the Oceans (GEBCO) – Charting out elevation paths along the ocean with GEBCO.
 (GEBCO)